bozemanneighbors/bozemanneighbors.github.io/index.markdown

 4. **We need to re-legalize our favorite "Missing Middle" housing options in Bozeman.** Our status quo is old homes turning into McMansions.
 We don’t need McMansions, we need more homes for the middle class & working class like fourplexes and six plexes.

-5. **When must ban McMansions.** When need to legalize rentals and other affordable housing types in all neighborhoods.
+5. **We must ban McMansions.** When need to legalize rentals and other affordable housing types in all neighborhoods.
 We must also ensure that new development serves the needs of community members by banning tear-downs of middle class housing to build millionaire housing.

 ## Learn More about the Draft UDC